jzz0026/Sorgumn_root_microbe_project/LSU-SSU_pacbio_reads_clustering_Test4-AMFmix-2018/rmprimers_middle_beforeqfilter/README.md

 ## generate primers
 LSU_SSUmCf_transform.sh

-## set all reads into one orientation based on primers
+## set all reads into one orientation based on primers, trim primers and rm primers in the middle
-bash sort_SSUmCf_LSUmCf.sh

-## rm primers in the middle
-bash extract_noprimers_middle.sh
+bash sort_orien_trim_filter.sh

 ## clustering using both usearch and bbtools
 mkdir usearch_analysis